SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Method

 Our aim is to learn a policy \(p_\theta(a|s)\) which induces an occupancy measure \(p_\theta\) such that it is close to the data occupancy measure \(p_\text{data}\).
 We define the data occupancy measure by forming the data policy \(p_\text{data}(a|s)\) corresponding to the conditionals \(P_\text{data}(x|s_n)\) and setting the probability of editing actions to zero.
 It is known that matching occupancy measures implies matching policies: if \(\rho_\theta = \rho_\text{data}\) for a valid occupancy \(\rho_\theta\), then the corresponding \(p_\theta(a|s) = P_\text{data}(a|s)\) \citep{syed2008apprenticeship}.
 Therefore, it is reasonable to minimize divergences between occupancy measures.
 We extend the derivations in \citet{garg2021iq} to the case with infinite-dimensional state space.
 We consider distances between occupancy divergences parameterized by the following form:

 where \(\psi\) is a convex regularizer.
-The critic \(r\) picks out any differences between the occupancies, while if \(\rho_\theta = \rho_\text{data}\), the difference in expectations will be zero for any \(r\).
-This family of divergences might seem restrictive, but show in the appendix that it includes all \(f\)-divergences such as the KL and JS-divergence, as well as the Wasserstein distance and MMD.
-The divergence minimization problem can be made tractable by adding an entropy term:
+The critic \(r\) picks out differences between the occupancies, while if \(\rho_\theta = \rho_\text{data}\), the difference in expectations will be zero for any \(r\).
+This family of divergences includes all \(f\)-divergences such as the KL and JS-divergence, as well as the Wasserstein distance and MMD, as described in the appendix.
+The problem can be made tractable by adding an entropy term: